cyuanjun/SIM-TIMETABLE-to-ICS/README.md

 5. **Getting HTML table data**:

     ![Timetable Exraction 1](assets/timetable_extraction_1.png)
-    - Login to the SIMConnect page and navigate to the "My Apps" section on the top left.
+    - Login to the SIMConnect page and navigate to the `My Apps` section on the top left.
-    - Click on the dropdown menu under Academics with "other academic...", select "Personalised Timetable", and click the arrow icon beside.
+    - Click on the dropdown menu under Academics with `other academic...`, select `Personalised Timetable`, and click the arrow icon beside.
     - You should end up at the timetable page.

     ![Timetable Exraction 2](assets/timetable_extraction_2.png)
-    - Right click on the timetable table and click on "View frame source".
+    - Right click on the timetable table and click on `View frame source`.
     - A page should pop up.
-Copy everything on that page using "CTRL + A" and "CTRL + C".
+Copy everything on that page using `CTRL + A` and `CTRL + C`.

     ![Timetable Exraction 3](assets/timetable_extraction_3.png)
-    - Paste the contents into your notepad and save it as a .html file (Remember to change the file type to "All files").
-You can put any name you want, for simplicity we're using "timetable_data.html".
+    - Paste the contents into your notepad and save it as a .html file (Remember to change the file type to `All files`).
+You can put any name you want, for simplicity we're using `timetable_data.html`.

 6. **Running the script**:
-    - Before running, open up **generate_ics.py** and change "FILE_NAME_HTML" to the name u used to store the HTML data in the previous step (Remember it has to end with .html).
+    - Before running, open up **generate_ics.py** and change `FILE_NAME_HTML` to the name u used to store the HTML data in the previous step (Remember it has to end with .html).
-    - Also change "FILE_NAME_ICS" to your desired output file name (Remember it has to end with .ics).
+    - Also change `FILE_NAME_ICS` to your desired output file name (Remember it has to end with .ics).

     ```bash
     python generate_ics.py